Start here

 As observations are entered, MERMAID calculates benthic percent cover in a benthic sample unit, even offline.

-Bleaching Severity
+Bleaching severity

 MERMAID includes a rapid bleaching assessment using quadrats, with bleaching categorized into seven severity categories.
 Data are entered into two tables: